MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 Each standard Fabric trial includes 64 capacity units.
 The person who starts the trial becomes the Capacity administrator for only that trial capacity.
 And that Capacity administrator can share the trial by assigning workspaces to that specific trial capacity.

 Other users on the same tenant can also start a Fabric trial and become the Capacity administrator for their trial capacity.
 Microsoft sets a limit on the number of trial capacities that can be created on a single tenant. ​So sharing workspaces in trial capacities is essential to allow your colleagues to participate in the Fabric capacity trial.
-Each Fabric trial capacity can be used by hundreds of users.
+Hundreds of customers can use each Fabric trial capacity.

 The Capacity administrator can assign the trial capacity to multiple workspaces.
 Anyone with access to one of those workspaces is now also participating in the Fabric capacity trial.